Everyone says you should be on social media, and allow me to add my voice to the chorus. You definitely should.

 Also, it’s important to note that only a small percentage of your followers will actually see your posts.
 This is especially true on fast-moving platforms, like Twitter.
 The average reach for Twitter is around 3.6% of your follower count.

 Your reach on Facebook is shockingly low, too.
-On Facebook, the average reach is probably 10-23%.
+On Facebook, the average reach is probably less than 2%.